United Kingdom in the Eurovision Song Contest 1995

-For the 1995 Eurovision Song Contest, held in Dublin for the second consecutive year, the United Kingdom entered "Love City Groove", performed by Love City Groove.
+The United Kingdom was represented at the Eurovision Song Contest 1995 with the song "Love City Groove", written by Paul Hardy, Jay Williams, Tatiana Mais and Stephen Rudden, and performed by Love City Groove.
+The British participating broadcaster, the British Broadcasting Corporation (BBC), selected its entry through a national final.
 It finished in 10th place with a total of 76 points.

 Before Eurovision

 A Song for Europe 1995

-A Song for Europe 1995 was the national final developed by the BBC in order to select the British entry for the Eurovision Song Contest 1995.
+The British Broadcasting Corporation (BBC) developed A Song for Europe 1995 in order to select its entry for the Eurovision Song Contest 1995.
 Eight acts competed in a televised show on 31 March 1995 held at the BBC Television Centre in London and hosted by Terry Wogan.
 The winner was selected entirely through a public vote.
 The final was broadcast on BBC1 and BBC Radio 2 with commentary by Ken Bruce, while the results show was broadcast on BBC1.

 After the UK only achieved a low top ten finish the previous year, the BBC returned to a format last seen in 1991 where different acts performed, each song was also introduced by a Eurovision style "postcard" style video showcasing the song writers introduced by Jonathan King.
 The panel was adapted into a famous celebrity "supporter", with the public televote remaining.